Here's a new, easy way to get the vaccines you need.

 “We often hear patients say they wish there were something closer than going downtown or to Ames to get their travel immunizations,” says Sim Palagummi, M.D., an Internal Medicine physician with The Iowa Clinic.
 “That's what drove us to open The Iowa Clinic's International Travel Medicine Clinic in Urbandale.”

-The clinic, which opened last month, aims to help prevent infectious diseases by providing all types of travel-related immunizations under one roof.
+The clinic, which opened in 2015, aims to help prevent infectious diseases by providing all types of travel-related immunizations under one roof.
 Dr. Palagummi and Internist Eric Donels, D.O., provide the Clinic's services.
 Palagummi says, “There are also illnesses that are food-borne and do not have vaccinations.
 Therefore, in addition to providing the necessary immunizations, we use the patient's travel itinerary to talk through any environmental risks and precautions they should take.
 These include personal safety, foods they should or should not eat, and general hygiene.”

 Palagummi and Donels, both members of the International Society of Travel Medicine, have extensive experience with illnesses specific to various foreign countries.
 “We both have a passion for travel medicine and are well aware of diseases, have experience with vaccinations, and are up-to-date on related issues,” he adds.